MaterializeInc/materialize/doc/user/content/sql/create-source/load-generator.md

 {{< warn-if-unreleased "v0.107" >}}

-To create a clock source that ticks over to a new time every second:
+To create a load generator source that ticks over to a new time every second:

 ```mzsql
 CREATE SOURCE clock